aanu444/updatedportfolio/README.md

 3rd Version: checked responsiveness of index page for any bugs.
 Worked on second phase of responsiveness for medium II phone screens (600px-767px) (deployed on the 19th of March, 2021)

 ---
+4th Version: rolled out responsiveness for large I phone screens (768px-1024px) (deployed on the 19th of March, 2021)

+---
 Designed and Developed by Omolola Odunowo - Copyright Claim held.